The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Coach companies||Flixbus, Deutsche Bahn, RegioJet, Eurolines France, Deinbus, Baltour or Eurolines Switzerland|

-Coaches from Milan to Munich cover the 216 miles (348 km) long trip taking on average 6 h 35 min with our travel partners like Flixbus, Deutsche Bahn, RegioJet, Eurolines France, Deinbus, Baltour or Eurolines Switzerland.
-There are direct coach services available.
-You can get the cheapest coach tickets for this route for as low as £27, but the average price of coach tickets is £35.
+Coaches from Milan to Munich cover the 216 miles (348 km) long route taking on average 6 h 35 min with our travel partners like Flixbus, Deutsche Bahn, RegioJet, Eurolines France, Deinbus, Baltour or Eurolines Switzerland.
+Normally, there are 3 coaches operating per day, including direct services available.
+While the average ticket price for this trip costs around £23, you can find the cheapest coach ticket for as low as £22.
 Travellers depart most frequently from Milano Centrale and arrive in München, ZOB.

 The journey between Milan and Munich is a considerable distance of about 8 hours, but fortunately there are regular long distance buses that travel between the two cities several times per day.
 Buses from Milan to Munich are operated by FLiXBUS and Eurolines.
 Travellers can choose from a variety of departure times during the day, ranging from early morning to midday and late evening.
 Some Eurolines buses make the journey overnight and arrive in the early hours of the morning, but can take 9 to 10 hours in total to reach Munich.